valor-software/valor-style-guides/angularjs/README.md

 ### **NEVER** Return a Promise from Data Calls
 <!-- ###### [Style [Y061](#style-y061)] -->

-  - When calling a data service that returns a promise such as `$http`, never return a promise in your calling function too.
+  - When calling a data service that returns a promise such as `$http`, never return a promise in your calling function.
+  - Always use callbacks with applying of `node.js` signature convention `function(err, data)`

     *Why?*: It will be really hard to debug promise chains